bughunter-99/FlutterTravelAppUI/README.md

 # FlutterTravelAppUI

-### This is a UI made with flutter for a travel alication.
+### This is a UI made with flutter for a travel application.

 ![App screenshot](https://i.imgur.com/yylzdjA.jpg)